SJLennon/IBM-i-RPG-Free-CLP-Code/Service_Pgms/README.md

     **SndMSgPgmQ**: Send message to a provided program queue.
 (Interactive programming.)

-    **ClrMsgPgmQ**:  Clears all messages from the provided program queue.
+    **ClrMsgPgmQ**:  Clear all messages from the provided program queue.
 (Interactive programming.)

     **SndEscMsg**:    Send provided text as an escape message.

     **SndInfMsg**:   Send provided text as info message to the external message queue.

     **JobLogMsg**:   Send provided text to the job log using Qp0zLprintf, a C function.
-For testing, convenient alternative to the DSPLY opcode.
+For testing, a convenient alternative to the DSPLY opcode for longer messages.

 * SRV_STR